 EXCEEDING EXPECTATIONS: Make recommendations give offering comparisons to get the customer the best and fairest deal possible, and offer to transfer the call to sales.

 When a customer calls with questions about your offerings, they are likely fully prepared to be bombarded with sales pitches.
 Leave that to the sales folks.
 You provide customer support.
-Support them by helping them to determine the best fit for not only their functional needs but their financial ones as well.
+Support them by helping them to determine the best fit for not only their functional needs but their financial ones.
 They may just feel that you see them as more human.

-BASIC SERVICE: Tell them you are perfectly capable of assisting them with their issue.
+BASIC SERVICE: Tell them you can perfectly assist them with their issue.

 EXCEEDING EXPECTATIONS: Find that agent and connect them.
 Even better yet, implement a system to pair certain callers (identified by phone number or name) with the same agent whenever they call.

-Giving a back history of your issues with a company or product can be nauseating.
+Don't give a back history of your issues with a company or product.
 When you get juggled around between agents, details get lost and you have to repeat yourself.
 Imagine calling a customer service line knowing that you can speak to someone who knows your name, what products or services you use, and what problems and fixes you’ve run into before.
 Now that is exceeding customer expectations!

-BASIC SERVICE: Assure them that you understand what they are trying to say and respond appropriately.
+BASIC SERVICE: Assure them you understand what they are trying to say and respond appropriately.

-EXCEEDING EXPECTATIONS: Ask questions to make sure you understand correctly and aren’t wasting their time, as well as help guide the customer toward the wording they are looking for.
+EXCEEDING EXPECTATIONS: Ask questions to make sure you understand correctly and aren’t wasting their time, and help guide the customer toward the wording they are looking for.

 It’s almost definite your agents know your business better than your customers.
 Make sure they are leveraging their internal knowledge to help guide people to the best solutions.
-Asking questions and explaining things in different words can really clear up customer confusion, as well as give them the vocabulary to say what they need to.
+Asking questions and explaining things in original words can really clear up customer confusion, and give them the vocabulary to say what they need to.

 BASIC SERVICE: Apologize, reiterate the company goals, and provide information for direct follow-up.

 EXCEEDING EXPECTATIONS: Send a freebie or complementary offering as an apology and re-establish trust to the absolute best of your ability.